pxcbe/python-startersguide/02_examples/01_hello-world/README.md

-# Pyhton and the interpreter
+# Python and the interpreter

 Python does not get compiled, or at least not in the traditonal sense.
 Most of the time you won't be transfering binaries to the PLC but a script, a .py file to the controller.
 In this direcorty you can find two python scripts.
 HelloWold.py and HelloWorld_Shebang.py.
 They share the same code but will differ in how you can execute or run the scripts.